elonen/ldap_authz_proxy/README.md

 sub_queries = "is_bug_reporter, users"
 ```

-The `[default]` section contains defaults that can be overridden in other sections.
+The `[default]` section contains defaults for other sections.
-Other sections specify a URL path matching rules and settings to apply if it matches.
-The `http_path` value is a regular expression
+In other sections, `http_path` is a regular expression
-that is tested against HTTP requests.
-If it matches, `ldap_query` from that section
+that is tested against HTTP URI path from Nginx.
+If it matches, `ldap_query`
-is executed after replacing `%USERNAME%` with the username from HTTP header named
+is executed after replacing `%USERNAME%` with the username from HTTP headers.
-in `username_http_header`.
 If the LDAP query succeeds and returns non-empty results,
-server returns status 200 (with attributes in response headers), otherwise 403.
+the proxy returns status 200 (with attributes in response headers), otherwise 403.

-If a section has empty `http_path`, it is considered an internal sub-query and
+If a section has empty `http_path`, it is an internal sub-query that never matches
-can only be referenced from other sections with `sub_queries` setting.
-Sub-queries
+any URIs, and can only be referenced from other sections with `sub_queries` setting.
-can be used as to allow or deny access based on additional conditions (rules
+Sub-queries can be used to allow or deny access based on additional conditions (rules
 specified by `sub_query_join`), or to fetch additional attributes from LDAP.

-The `ldap_attribs`, if not empty, specifies a comma-separated list of LDAP
+Option `ldap_attribs` specifies a list of LDAP attributes to return to Nginx.
-attributes to return to Nginx in HTTP headers.
-The header names are prefixed with
+The result header names are prefixed with `X-Ldap-Authz-Res-`, so for
-`X-Ldap-Authz-Res-`, so for example `displayName` attribute is returned in
+example `displayName` attribute is returned in `X-Ldap-Authz-Res-displayName`.
-`X-Ldap-Authz-Res-displayName` header.
-Use `ldap_attribs = *` to return all
-attributes (mainly useful for debugging).
-Attributes with multiple values are
-concatenated with separator specified in `attrib_delimiter`
+Attributes with multiple values are concatenated with separator specified in `attrib_delimiter`

 If an LDAP query returns multiple objects, the first one is used.
 To see the rest,
 use `--debug` option to log them.